planors/planors/CONTRIBUTING.md

 ## Issues

-If you have found a bug or would like to propose a new feature, [Github Issues]() are the good place to make it public.
-This project does not have a "Issue template", but be sure to provide as much information as possible.
-Screenshots, video, errors, code. etc.
+If you have found a bug or would like to propose a new feature, [Github Issues](https://github.com/LukaHietala/wiki-app/issues) are the good place to make it public.
+This project has a issue template to make sure that the issues are detailed enough.

 ## Development workflow